gurdalertek/EdenEngine/README.md

 - To analyze the results within KNIME, right-click on the dark blue nodes in the workflow, which are the ``Bar Chart`` and ``Tag Cloud`` nodes, and select ``Interactive View`` in the pop-up menu.
 - To analyze the results within KNIME using Python, open the ``Node Repository`` and search for ``Python`` to use the Python-related KNIME nodes.
 You can also search for sample workflows under the [KNIME Hub](https://hub.knime.com/).
-- To analyze the generated Excel files, open the Excel files in your favorite analytics suite, and analyze with the appropriate tools.
+- To analyze the generated Excel files externally, open the Excel files in your favorite analytics suite, and analyze with the appropriate tools.
 The generated Excel files are ready for visual analytics.
+For example, the file ``Collections - Orange Model.ows`` in this repository can be open in [Orange](https://orangedatamining.com/) data analytics platform and used to analyze the Excel data externally in Orange.

 ## EdenEngine Screenshot